robotix/2020.robotix.in/robosoccer.markdown

 ####Robot Specifications

-- The size of the robot must be within the size limit- width = 25 cm, length = 25 cm, height = 25 cm
+- The size of the robot must be within the size limit- width = 25 cm, length = 25 cm, height = 25 cm.
+- - For driving mechanism, a maximum of 2 motors can be used.
+However, additional motors can be used for kicker, striker, dribbler etc.
-- The bot can be wired or wireless
+- The bot can be wired or wireless.
 - The controlling wires should be bound into a single strip and long enough (preferably erected upto a certain height so that it does not entangle with the opponent's wires or robot
 - The wires must remain slack throughout the event.
 - The total weight of bot should not exceed 2 kgs.
 The weight of the bot includes the remote control, batteries etc.